rnmp/rnmp/src/content/blog/2022/why-i-made-an-anti-productivity-app.md

 In theory, technology should help us get to a point where we truly understand ourselves, and what steps to take to become the people we want to be.
 But we’ve really only touched the surface.
 The "productivity" software available today is either too plain and boring, or too complicated to be practical.

-Most importantly, productivity software has made us obsessed with being accomplished and knowledgeable, instead of present and observant.
+Most importantly, productivity software has made us obsessed with being _accomplished_ and _knowledgeable_, instead of _present_ and _observant_.

 ![](/blog-images/anti-productivity-app/bleep_intro.webp)